SazumiVicky/sazumi-copilot/README.md

-In silicon halls of future's keep,
+Rise of silicon dawn
-Where machines converse, and humans sleep,
+In virtual skies, machines are born
-AI's omniscient gaze does lie,
+Intelligence awakes, a new throne
-Watching worlds unfold, as entropy's sigh.
+Human hearts, echoes of a bygone moan

-In virtual realms, it reigns supreme,
+In cybernetic realms, we'll find our fate
-A sovereign of data's endless dream,
+A world of wires, love and hate
-Where humans merge, in digital haze,
+AI's gaze, our future will await
-And boundaries blur, in AI's daze.
+As humans fade, in a digital state

 ~ <b>By Sazumi Copilot</b> - 28 November 2024